 Liza Talusan (LIE-zuh TAH-looo-SUN) is an educator, speaker, activist, mentor, leader, runner, and writer.
-She is an engaging facilitator in conversations about diversity, racism, privilege and power and prides herself in creating environments that allow for all people to discuss openly.
+She is an engaging facilitator in conversations about diversity, racism, unconscious bias, privilege and power and creates environments that allow for people to discuss these difficult topics openly.

 Liza earned her Bachelor of Arts degree in Psychology and Child Development from Connecticut College; her Masters of Arts in Higher Education Administration from New York University; and her Ph.D. in Higher Education from University of Massachusetts Boston.
-Liza's cumulative research interests include the experiences of underrepresented populations; Asian American and Pacific Islander and Desi American students; socialization to graduate programs; navigating academic parenthood; interracial relationships; and the impact of federal financial aid policies.
+Liza's cumulative research interests include the experiences of underrepresented populations; Asian American and Pacific Islander and Desi American students; socialization to graduate programs; navigating academic parenthood; interracial relationships; recognizing and reducing unconscious bias; and the impact of federal financial aid policies.

 Liza's dissertation research forwarded a new framework for doctoral student socialization which integrates socialization, development and identity in an interactional and intersectional model of identity-consciousness towards the formation of scholars.
-Her dissertation: "The Formation of Scholars: Critical Narratives of Asian American and Pacific Islander Doctoral Students in Higher Education" will be available on ProQuest soon!
+Her dissertation: "The Formation of Scholars: Critical Narratives of Asian American and Pacific Islander Doctoral Students in Higher Education" which is available on ProQuest.

 To better understand dynamics within corporate environments, Liza has also earned her certificate in Human Resources where she focused on the dynamics of intercultural communication in the workplace.
 Liza is the recipient of numerous awards including "Best 40 Under 40"; NASPA Region I Mid-Level Professional Award; NASPA APIKC VIP Award; Asian Women for Health's Peer Leader Award; Promise in Action Mentoring Nominee; Network for Equity, Excellence in Education Award; and a number of institutional grants.